vcerny01/mep/README.md

 example:

-These are contents a markdown file named `test.md`:
+These are contents of a markdown file named `test.md`:

 ```markdown
 # Events